goreleaser/goreleaser/www/content/upload.md

     # Default is `archive`.
     mode: archive

-    # URL to be used as target of the HTTP request
+    # Template of the URL to be used as target of the HTTP request
     target: https://some.server/some/path/example-repo-local/{{ .ProjectName }}/{{ .Version }}/

     # Custom artifact name (defaults to false)